sst/sst/www/docs/learn/deploy-from-cli.md

 ---
-id: deploy-to-prod
+id: deploy-from-cli
-title: Deploying to Production [F]
+title: Deploying from CLI [F]
 description: "Deploying an SST app to Production"
 ---